Kevin Rudolf

-Kevin Winston Rudolf (born February 17, 1983) is an American singer, songwriter, record producer, rapper, and multi-instrumentalist from New York City, New York.
-He is best known for his 2008 single "Let It Rock".
+Kevin Winston Rudolf (born February 17, 1983) is an American singer, songwriter, and record producer.
+He is best known for his 2008 debut single "Let It Rock" (featuring Lil Wayne), which peaked at number five on the Billboard Hot 100 and received quadruple platinum certification by the Recording Industry Association of America (RIAA).
+He signed with Birdman's Cash Money Records, an imprint of Universal Republic Records to release the song along with the parent album of which it preceded, In the City (2008).
+The album received mixed reviews and underperformed commercially at number 94 on the Billboard 200, along with his third album To the Sky (2010), which peaked at number 78.
+Prior, he released his then-eponymous debut album (2001)—under the name Binocular—through Madonna's record label Maverick.

+As a producer for other artists, Rudolf has amassed production credits on albums for fellow pop or alternative rock acts including Lifehouse, Cobra Starship, Hollywood Undead, Jesse McCartney, Big Time Rush, Selena Gomez & the Scene, Keith Urban, Gavin DeGraw, and My Darkest Days, among others.

 Early life

-Kevin Winston Rudolf was born on February 17, 1983, in New York City, New York, to Ellyn, an American singer, and Stephen, a disc jockey originally from the United Kingdom and of English extraction.
+Kevin Winston Rudolf was born on February 17, 1983, in New York City to Ellyn, an American singer, and Stephen, his parents of British descent.
 He grew up an only child on the Upper East Side, his parents divorcing while he was still very young.

-Rudolf has said that his first musical memory is of listening to the Van Halen song "Jump", while jumping around the apartment in which he grew up.
+Rudolf has said that his first musical memory is of listening to the song "Jump" by Van Halen, while jumping around the apartment in which he grew up.
 His skills on the instrument improved rapidly.
 "My mother actually said something really smart to me.
 She said, 'Whatever you put in, you'll get out,' so I thought, that makes sense...I started practicing a lot."

-Rudolf played with several local bands, including an alternative rock group known as 'Paint', but soon found himself frustrated with the tensions and internal squabbles associated with a band situation.
+Rudolf played with several local bands, including an alternative rock group known as Paint, but soon found himself frustrated with the tensions and internal squabbles associated with a band situation.
 Taking matters into his own hands, Rudolf began creating his own beats and musical tracks, as well as writing the material.